ML4SCI/DeepLense/Deeplens_Self_Supervised_Learning_Yashwardhan_Deshmukh/README.md

 <img src="regression.png">

 ## Conclusion and Future Goals
-So far, we can see that the results for self-supervised learning seem superior to their ResNet50 Baseline.
+So far, we can see that the results for self-supervised learning seem superior to their baseline.
-Future goals consist of testing models for regression, implementing vision transformers (twin networks) and testing some more self-supervised learning methods.
+Future goals consist of testing models implementing twin networks.